ozarchie/BlueBasic-loader/README.md

 B4:99:4C:21:5A:97 (unknown)</i>

 Note that all BlueBasic devices return a name such as BASIC#NN.
+NN is typically the last two digits of the MAC address.
 This could be used to provide a device selection capability.

 Once again, the BlueBasic device will not show if it is open in bbconsole.